 Original mono pressings are cheap to purchase compared to modern reissues.
 Heck, if you find a stash of old monos at the thrift store that are in great visual shape, buy the whole slug of them for $10.00 and bring them home, clean them up properly and give a listen.
 You might have just purchased a little goldmine for next to nothing!
 If not, at least you didn't spend a bunch to experiment.
 NOTE: Please play any thrift store vinyl of unknown pedigree at your own risk and always carefully inspect for defects and clean any record prior to playing.
 Even if you purchase 60 year old original pressing mono records from your normal record store that have already been graded and/or cleaned, you're likely able to purchase 4 or 5 of them for the cost of just one audiophile reissue pressing.

 Now, as for the sound you can expect from a great mono pressing (original or reissue) when using a PAIR of speakers normally used for stereo playback...hate to say it, but it all depends.
 Just like with stereo record playback, mono records are very dependent on the recorded media itself which will include the overall recording quality, mastering, cutting process (cutting lathe operation) and vinyl composite quality.
-Additionally, just like with stereo record playback that is dependent on the turntable, tonearm, phono cartridge, stylus condition and type, cables and preamplification, a mono record is susceptible to the same gear path variabilities and follies.
+Additionally, just like with stereo record playback that is dependent on the turntable, tonearm, phono cartridge, stylus condition and type, audio interconnect cables and preamplification quality, a mono record is susceptible to the same gear path signal variabilities and follies.
 If the totality of the front end gear is up to snuff and your stereo playback is already very pleasing to you, then flopping a mono disc onto the platter and dropping the needle should likewise be quite pleasing.
 Prepare yourself to experience a sound-field that is NOT presented with left speaker content (like a guitar wailing off to the left) and right speaker content (like a keyboardist pounding it out on the right side) but rather with a mono recording the sound-field will be very much center focused between the speakers.
 Floating.

 Suffice it to say, if you're into playing vinyl records you really should at least pick up a few copies in mono and see for yourself if its something you'd like to explore further.
 After all, it won't cost you much money to give it a try.